Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Abstract theory

 where the second equality follows since $\langle d\phi\tp_\rho\eta,j\rangle = \langle \eta,d\phi_\rho j\rangle$ and the inequality follows since tilted L-functions are non-negative by definition (see Lemma~\ref{lem:preFIR} \& Definition~\ref{def:L-function}). \end{proof} \begingroup \allowdisplaybreaks \begin{example} We now comment on the connection with the FIR inequality in~\cite{HilderPeletierSharmaTse20}.
 Let $\rho\in C^1([0,T];\Dom(\Fsy))$, where we have abused notation so that $\rho$ is now a trajectory, and recall that $\Dom(\Fsy)=\P_{+}(\X)$.
 Since $\dot\rho(t)\in T_{\rho(t)}\Z$, using Corollary~\ref{corr:FIR-abstract}, for any $t\in [0,T]$ and $\lambda\in [0,1]$ we have

 where we have used $\langle d\QP(\rho(t)),\dot\rho(t) \rangle = \frac{d}{dt}\QP(\rho(t))$.
-Integrating in time, which is allowed since $\rho$ is a sufficiently smooth curve we find
+Integrating in time, which is allowed since $\rho$ is a sufficiently smooth curve, we find

-This is exactly the FIR inequality in~\cite[Thm.~1.6]{HilderPeletierSharmaTse20} with two crucial differences.
-First, using approximation arguments, in~\cite{HilderPeletierSharmaTse20} the class of admissible curves is extended to $\rho\in AC([0,T];\Z)$, i.e.\ absolutely continuous curves in $\Z=\P(\X)$ instead of $\P_+(\X)$ discussed above (recall the discussion in Section~\ref{sec:FIR-intro}).
-Second, in~\cite{HilderPeletierSharmaTse20} relative entropy $\RelEnt(\rho(t)|\mu(t))$ with respect to any time-dependent solution $\mu$ of the corresponding macroscopic dynamics (which is the forward Kolmogorov equation)
+This is exactly the FIR inequality in~\cite[Thm.~1.6]{HilderPeletierSharmaTse20}, although this paper has two crucial generalisations.
+First, using approximation arguments, in~\cite{HilderPeletierSharmaTse20} the class of admissible curves is extended to $\rho\in AC([0,T];\Z)$, i.e.\ absolutely continuous curves in $\Z=\P(\X)$ instead of $\P_+(\X)$ discussed above (recall the discussion in Section~\ref{subsubsec:FIR-intro}).
+Second, in~\cite{HilderPeletierSharmaTse20} the relative entropy $\RelEnt(\rho(t)|\mu(t))$ with respect to any time-dependent solution $\mu$ of the corresponding macroscopic dynamics (which is the forward Kolmogorov equation)

 is used as opposed to the quasipotential $\QP(\rho)=\mathrm{RelEnt}(\rho(t)|\pi)$, where $\pi$ is the invariant measure of~\eqref{eq:IPFG-ForKol}.
 We believe that this generalisation from the invariant measure $\pi$ to any time dependent solution $\mu(t)$ is a feature of the linear forward Kolmogorov equations (similar results also hold for linear Fokker-Planck equations~\cite[Thm.~1.1]{BogachevRocknerShaposhnikov16},~\cite[Thm.~4.18]{DLPSS17} arising from diffusion processes), and cannot be expected to hold in the setup of our paper where we are interested in nonlinear macroscopic equations.
 This is also the case for nonlinear diffusion processes~\cite[Thm.\ 2.3]{DuongLamaczPeletierSharma17}. \end{example} \endgroup